UniMath/agda-unimath/src/species/products-dirichlet-series-species-of-types-in-subuniverses.lagda.md

-# Product of Dirichlet series of species of types in subuniverse
+# Products of Dirichlet series of species of types in subuniverses

 ```agda
 module species.products-dirichlet-series-species-of-types-in-subuniverses where